Differentiable Augmentation for Data-Efficient GAN Training

 \subsection{CIFAR-10 and CIFAR-100}

 We experiment on the class-conditional BigGAN~\cite{brock2018BigGAN} and CR-BigGAN~\cite{zhang2020CR} and unconditional StyleGAN2~\cite{karras2019StyleGAN2} models.
 For a fair comparison, we also augment real images with random horizontal flips for all the baselines.
 The baseline models already adopt advanced regularization techniques, including Spectral Normalization~\cite{miyato2018SN}, Consistency Regularization~\cite{zhang2020CR}, and $R_1$ regularization~\cite{mescheder2018R1}; however, none of them achieves satisfactory results under the 10\% data setting.
-For \methodshort, we adopt \emph{Translation + Cutout} for the BigGAN models, \emph{Color + Cutout} for StyleGAN2 with 100\% data, and the strongest \emph{Color + Translation + Cutout} for StyleGAN2 with 10\% or 20\% data.
-As summarized in \tab{tab:cifar}, our method improves all the baselines by a considerable margin independently of the baseline architectures, regularization techniques, and loss functions (hinge loss in BigGAN and non-saturating loss in StyleGAN2) without any hyperparameter changes.
+For \methodshort, we adopt \emph{Translation + Cutout} for the BigGAN models, \emph{Color + Cutout} for StyleGAN2 with 100\% data, and \emph{Color + Translation + Cutout} for StyleGAN2 with 10\% or 20\% data.
+As summarized in \tab{tab:cifar}, our method improves all the baselines independently of the baseline architectures, regularizations, and loss functions (hinge loss in BigGAN and non-saturating loss in StyleGAN2) without any hyperparameter changes.
 We refer the readers to the appendix (\tabs{tab:cifar10}-\ref{tab:cifar100}) for the complete tables with IS.
-This is, to our knowledge, the new state-of-the-art on CIFAR-10 and CIFAR-100 for both class-conditional and unconditional generation under all 10\%, 20\%, and 100\% data settings.
+The improvements are considerable especially when limited data is available.
+This is, to our knowledge, the new state of the art on CIFAR-10 and CIFAR-100 for both class-conditional and unconditional generation under all the 10\%, 20\%, and 100\% data settings.